sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/configure-routes.md

 slug: /getting-started/configure-routes
 ---

-Apache APISIX provides flexible gateway management capabilities based on _routes_, where routing paths and targets are defined for requests.
+Apache APISIX provides flexible gateway management capabilities based on routes, where routing paths and targets are defined for requests.

 This tutorial guides you on how to create a route and validate it.
 You will complete the following steps: